 Make your own meals

 Sure, protein bars, pre-made meals, and other pre-packed, store-bought goodies are convenient and simple to find on a moment’s notice.
 Alas, that also means that you’ll be visiting the woods with a bag full of waste waiting to pile up.
-Most of these snacks are packed and wrapped in plastic, making them less than eco-friendly.
+Most of these snacks are packed and wrapped in plastic, making them less eco-friendly.

 You can make your own meals and snacks at home, keeping your diet healthy and balanced while you avoid purchasing plastic-infused products.
 Opt for homemade meals such as fresh vegetables, fruits, nutrient-dense nuts and seeds, all of which are amazingly satiating, long-lasting, and you can pack them in those tin cans and reusable bags.